-- take lead responsibility for safeguarding and child protection - act as a point of contact with the 3 safeguarding partners - manage referrals to Children's Social Care, Police and other agencies including Channel - work together with other agencies in order to improve outcomes for children - attend DSL training every 2 years - undertake Prevent awareness training - update their skills and knowledge on a regular basis, but at least annually

-- raise awareness of safeguarding throughout school and act as a point of support for all staff - ensure that this policy is reviewed annually and is available publicly - maintain, update and amend the school's safeguarding portfolio regularly - ensure that parents are aware of schools responsibilities regarding safeguarding and child protection - maintain accurate safeguarding records that are stored securely - be available during school hours - arrange cover of DSL role for any out of hours/out of term activities - represent school in multi-agency meetings - be provided with appropriate support and supervision in order to carry out the role safely and effectively - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation; - take a holistic view to ensure wider environmental factors are considered which may be a threat to safety and welfare of children (Contextual Safeguarding). - be responsible for the sharing of child protection files when a child moves to a new school or college - liaise with the Local Authority Personal Advisors for any Care Leavers.
+- take lead responsibility for safeguarding and child protection - act as a point of contact with the 3 safeguarding partners - manage referrals to Children's Social Care, Police and other agencies including Channel - work together with other agencies in order to improve outcomes for children - attend DSL training every 2 years (or annual refreshers for all DSLs at St Joseph's) - undertake Prevent awareness training (all staff at St Joseph's) - update their skills and knowledge on a regular basis, but at least annually. - raise awareness of safeguarding throughout school and act as a point of support for all staff (7 minute briefings). - ensure that this policy is reviewed annually and is available publicly. - maintain, update and amend the school's safeguarding portfolio regularly. - ensure that parents are aware of schools responsibilities regarding safeguarding and child protection. - maintain accurate safeguarding records that are stored securely (CPOMS and CPOMs Staffsafe) - be available during school hours - arrange cover of DSL role for any out of hours/out of term activities - represent school in multi-agency meetings - be provided with appropriate support and supervision in order to carry out the role safely and effectively - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation: - take a holistic view to ensure wider environmental factors are considered which may be a threat to safety and welfare of children (Contextual Safeguarding). - be responsible for the sharing of child protection files when a child moves to a new school or college. - liaise with the Local Authority Personal Advisors for any Care Leavers.